Boemska/h54s/README.md

 - SAS Viya (3.4 or later, full deployment); or
 - SAS v9 Platform (v9.4) with Integration Technologies and a SAS Web Tier

 #### Client Requirements

 - A modern Web Browser (Chrome, Firefox, Safari, IE11+)

 Google Chrome or Firefox are strongly recommended.
-For development, having Git installed is also useful.
+For development, having Git and Node installed is also very useful.

 ## Why is it called H54S?

+It started out as an abbreviation of 'HTML5 4 SAS'.
 Marketing isn't our strong point.
-We know it sounds like a strain of Bird Flu, but the project has had a lot of use under this name for a few years now so we're sticking to it.
-It's almost a memorable name.
+We know it sounds like a strain of Bird Flu, but the project has been active under this name for a few years now so we're sticking to it.
+It's _almost_ memorable now.

 ## Great.
 How do I get started?